Ilana Vered: Biography

 She recorded for Decca in the 1970s.
 She made the world premiere complete recording of Moszkowski's 15 Études de Virtuosité, Op.
 72, in 1970.
 She also recorded the five Beethoven concertos as well as the Rachmaninoff Concerto No. 2, Rachmaninoff Paganini Rhapsody, Mozart Concerto No. 21 and 23 and Brahms Concerto No. 2.

+In 1984, she performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 Vered has been a guest on television and radio, including appearances on The Today Show, Good Morning America, and the Merv Griffin Show, as well as guest performances on Public Broadcasting Service (PBS) Public television stations in the United States and the BBC in the United Kingdom.
 In collaboration with Swiss movie producer Adrian Marthaler, Vered has made a series of feature-length films entitled "Looking at Music," which was telecast by the BBC, and the Arts and Entertainment and Bravo cable networks.
 These films are being distributed as home videos in the U.S. by BMG.

 In 2005, Vered founded Music Fest Perugia, which has grown to become an internationally renowned classical music festival.
 It attracts top, aspiring young classical musicians from around the world.